 Video content has been having its heyday for a while now.
-We know that, in 2019, a whopping 85% of businesses used video as a marketing tool.
-Out of the marketers who use video, 89% say video gives them a good return on investment.
+We know that 92% of marketers who use video believe it’s an incredibly important marketing tool.
+Why?
+The recent research shows 80% of consumers prefer watching a live video to reading a blog post.
 With 72% of businesses who use video opting for explainer videos, this format is the most-created type of video content.

 Live streaming, however, is a whole different beast than creating and editing videos.
 You can see all its difference right there, in its name — it’s live.
 While the ability to do reshoots and fix flaws in the editing stage might have been enough to convince you to give regular video a try, the lack of those options in live video is noticeable.

 But when you look at the live streaming numbers and the audiences some of these streamers tend to pull, you cannot help but wonder — what is it about live streaming that makes it so attractive and how can your business benefit from it?
 We’re here to answer those and similar questions.

 📹 What makes live streaming different from regular video?

 The fact that live video isn’t a prerecorded video viewers can watch at their disposal has several implications.
 You don’t have as much room to make mistakes, as you won’t be able to edit them out in post-production.
 Pre-production is much more important because everything needs to be set and ready the moment you decide to go live.

 But the key difference between live video and regular video-on-demand isn’t in the production method — it’s in the way audiences respond to these types of content.
 People like to engage with live video.
 The key to the success of many high-profile live streamers is in their use of the ability to engage back, turning the live stream into an interactive experience.

 💸 How expensive is it to start live streaming?

 Live streaming might require an upfront investment if you want to start doing it on a professional level right away.
 Keep in mind that you don’t have to — there are plenty of live stream content forms you can create with nothing more than the camera you have on your phone.